CNOOC Limited: History

 China National Offshore Oil Corporation or CNOOC, is a state-owned enterprise based in Beijing, capital of China.
-In order to float most of its assets in Hong Kong stock exchange, a special purpose vehicle was incorporated in Hong Kong as an intermediate holding company, in order to transfer the control of some subsidiaries to the company.
+In order to float most of its assets on the Hong Kong stock exchange, a special purpose vehicle was incorporated in Hong Kong as an intermediate holding company, in order to transfer the control of some subsidiaries to the company.
 Thus, it was considered as a red chip company of the exchange, due to its government background but incorporated outside mainland China.
 As of 31 March 2020, the company had a market capitalization of HK$363 billion.

+In October 2024, CNOOC signed an Exploration, Development & Production Contract (EDPC) with Midland Oil Company, an Iraqi state-run oil company.

 Operations

 Its core domestic operation areas are in Bohai, the South China Sea, and the East China Sea.
 Internationally, it has oil and gas assets in Asia, Africa, North America, South America, and Oceania.

 As of December 31, 2011, the CNOOC Limited owned net proven reserves of approximately 3.19 billion barrel of oil equivalent (BOE), and its average daily net production was 909,000 BOE.